Campbell Park Greenspace Improvements

 Greenspace improvements through community activity

-The first trees were planed by the whole community in 2019 who worked together to plant apple and plum trees to make a beautiful orchard.
-The tree were planted with the help of funding from the local community.
+The first trees were planted by the whole community in 2019 who worked together to plant apple and plum trees to make a beautiful orchard.
+The trees were planted with the help of funding from the local community.

 Children were treated to a hula session where they learned how to hula hoop like a true professional!
 Food and drinks were also prepared for participants to enjoy, thirsty work for all involved, especially those who had a tough bit of turf to dig up.

 The experience brought back some sentimental feelings for some participants who recalled the first time they planted a tree.
 A new generation had their chance to plant their first ever trees, something that will stay with them forever as a happy and precious memory.
 Councillor Phil Doggart was in attendance and he planted a tree and took part in the community event that was organised by ELGT in conjunction with the Woodlands Avenue Revenue Association.